-Hearty, lightly sweet, maple roasted root vegetables are an easy side dish that comes together in a single pan.
+Hearty, lightly sweet, maple roasted root vegetables are an easy, crowd-pleasing dish that comes together in a single pan.
+They're a perfect vegan, gluten-free Thanksgiving or Christmas side dish.

 This recipe is a more grownup version of my kid-friendly vegetable roast.
 It ups the variety while still keeping things deliciously simple.